Hero Background

 The Department of Defense (DoD) has officially released the final rule for Cybersecurity Maturity Model Certification (CMMC) 2.0, marking a pivotal moment for the Defense Industrial Base (DIB).
 Published on September 10, 2025, and effective November 10, 2025, the rule codifies CMMC within the Defense Federal Acquisition Regulation Supplement (DFARS) and establishes 32 CFR Part 170 as the framework for implementation.

-With enforcement now beginning, it’s vital for all defense contractors and subcontractors to understand these requirements and act quickly to maintain eligibility for DoD contracts.
+With enforcement now underway, it’s vital for all defense contractors and subcontractors to understand these requirements and act quickly to maintain eligibility for DoD contracts.

 At Exostar®, we aim to make complex cybersecurity regulations like CMMC 2.0 more accessible.
 Let’s clarify the path to CMMC 2.0, what this final rule entails for your organization, and how to prepare efficiently.